oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 * _OData Extension for Temporal Data Version 4.0_.
 Edited by Ralf Handl, Hubert Heijkers, Gerald Krause, Michael Pizzo, Heiko Theißen, and Martin Zurmuehl.
 Latest stage: https://docs.oasis-open.org/odata/odata-temporal-ext/v4.0/odata-temporal-ext-v4.0.html

 #### Abstract:
 The Open Data Protocol (OData) enables the creation of REST-based data services, which allow resources, identified using Uniform Resource Locators (URLs) and defined in an Entity Data Model (EDM), to be published and edited by Web clients using simple HTTP messages.
-This document defines the core semantics and facilities of the protocol.
+This specification defines a set of recommended (but not required) rules for constructing URLs to identify the data and metadata exposed by an OData service as well as a set of reserved URL query string operators.

 #### Status:
 This document was last revised or approved by the OASIS Open Data Protocol (OData) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=odata#technical.